How To Choose Snowboard Bindings

 Snowboarding is an activity that can be either recreational or competitive.
 To snowboard, you have to stand on a board that is attached to your feet, and descend over a slope that is covered with snow.
 This activity has been around since the 1920's, and the first ever snowboards were wooden planks made from barrels or tie plywood, that were then attached to the feet with the use of clothesline and horse reins, so that you could steer yourself downhill.
 In 1965, snowboarding started modernizing when an engineer in Michigan invented a toy for his daughter.
 He fastened two skis together, and attached a rope to one end, so that his daughter would be able to control it as she stood on the board, and then gilded downhill.

-There are a lot of types of snowboarding, and it is a perfect activity to get you outside and active in colder weather.
+There are many types of snowboarding, and it is a perfect activity to get you outside and active in colder weather.
 If you are a beginner, snowboarding can be pretty intimidating because there is always a little bit of a learning curve.
-But once you have mastered the basics, it will unlock a whole lifetime of fun on the mountain.
+But once you have mastered the basics, it will unlock a lifetime of fun on the mountain.

 To snowboard, you first have to get the right gear for you.
 The next step is to learn the rules and safety before learning the proper stance.
 Once your front foot is strapped in, you have to be proficient in skating and gliding, then learn the turns.
 It can be a bit intimidating, but it is easy to master.